The Duplicate Content and SEO Connection: What Digital Marketers Need to Know

 The implementation is simple—add the following meta tag to the <head> section of the pages you don't want indexed:

-Your pages will still exist and remain accessible to users through direct navigation or internal linking, but these pages won't clutter search engine results.
+<meta name="robots" content="noindex, follow">Your pages will still exist and remain accessible to users through direct navigation or internal linking, but these pages won't clutter search engine results.
 HubSpot's SEO analysis (2023) further highlights the effectiveness of the noindex tag, reporting that websites applying this method strategically experienced improved crawl efficiency and higher overall rankings for their valuable content pages.

 4. Consolidate Similar Pages Strategically to Avoid Cannibalization